knuckleswtf/scribe/docs/generating-documentation.md

 - If you're using `laravel` type, start your app (`php artisan serve`), then visit `/docs`.

 ## Postman collection generation
-By default, a Postman collection file, which you can import into API clients like Postman or Insomnia is generated alongside your docs.
-You can get it by visiting `public/docs/collection.json` for `static` type, and `<your-app>/docs.json` for `laravel` type.
+By default, a Postman collection file which you can import into API clients like Postman or Insomnia is generated alongside your docs.
+You can view it by visiting `public/docs/collection.json` for `static` type, and `<your-app>/docs.json` for `laravel` type.
+This link will also be added to the sidebar of your docs.

 You can configure Postman collection generation in the `postman` section of your `scribe.php` file.